Why Join Our Dream Forums?

 Decoding Dream languages created by Google Search: Generative AI is experimental.

-“The language of dreams is a symbolic and fluid way that our subconscious minds communicate and express our emotions, desires, and struggles.
+The language of dreams is a symbolic and fluid way.
+Our subconscious minds use it to communicate.
+It expresses our emotions, desires, and struggles.
 It can take many forms, including conversations with dream characters, written messages, and internal monologues.

 Here are some other things to know about the language of dreams: